ekiciburak/async-mpst-st/README.md

 subtyping of asynchronous session trees

+The library makes use of the [Paco](https://github.com/snu-sf/paco) tool to state coinductive predicates and reason about them.
+Please ensure that you have it installed before compiling the library.

 The library succesfully compiles with the Coq compiler `coqc 8.18.0`.
 -  `coq_makefile -f _CoqProject -o Makefile` to create the Makefile
 -  `make` to compile